-The Training Division supports 110 District Attorney, Solicitor–General offices and law enforcement throughout the State of Georgia with general and topic-specific education to earn and maintain mandatory continuing education.
-Our vision is to provide best-in-class programming and, most importantly, create valuable and relevant education for those who serve victims in Georgia.
+The Training Division supports 110 District Attorney and Solicitor-General offices as well as law enforcement professionals throughout the State of Georgia with general and topic-specific education to earn and maintain mandatory continuing education credits.
+Our vision is to provide the best in-person and virtual class programming and, most importantly, create valuable and relevant education for those who serve victims in Georgia.

-In 2018 alone, the Division issued around 20,000 CLE and POST certification credits, trained more than 6,000 prosecutors, law enforcement, victim advocates, investigators and office administrators and produced more than 150 training opportunities.
-This comes to life through our speakers, trainers and partners who share and volunteer their experience and expertise with the prosecution and law enforcement community members.
+In 2021 alone, the Division issued around 34,751 CLE and POST certification credits, trained more than 11,500 prosecutors, law enforcement, victim advocates, investigators, and office administrators and produced more than 175 training opportunities.
+This comes to life through our speakers, trainers, and partners who share and volunteer their experience and expertise with the prosecution and law enforcement community members.
 Here is a snapshot of the curriculum you’ll experience at PAC:

-- Fundamentals into Prosecution and Basic Litigation (new prosecutors)
+- Fundamentals into Prosecution, Basic Litigation Boot Camp, and Mini Basic (new prosecutors)

 - Advanced Murder Conference and Murder 101

 As you can see, the curriculum is diverse yet focused on specific challenges Georgia prosecutors and law enforcement face in the courtroom and in the field.
-The Division adds new topics, conferences and trainings every day and provides different ways to learn either through attending a three-day conference, one-day course or via webinars.
+The Division adds new topics, conferences, and trainings every day and provides different ways to learn either through attending conferences, one-day and two-day trainings, or webinars.

 Here is the small but mighty team who pull training together: